honeybijan/bijan-personal-website/content/project/mixtures/index.md

 ---
 title: Confounder Identification
 date: 2023-03-01T00:00:00.000Z
-summary: 'Phantom relationships often emerge from the combination of multiple data sources.
-While confounding contaminates causal relationships, it also contains the information needed to identify and remove its own impact.
-Assuming a bound on the cardinality of a discrete universal confounder turns the problem into a mixture model, allowing identification of within-source probability distributions.
+summary: 'All unsupervised techniques rely on distributional assumptions in order to recover components or clusters.
+Discrete data poses an interesting challenge in that categorical distributions are inherently non-parametric, prohibiting the use of parametric assumptions.
+One alternative approach, which I have pioneered, is the use of the use of \emph{causal structures} to help separate unconfounded components in data.
+Such an approach is natural, as confounded systems are an inherently causal problem.
 This perspective expands the notion of causal identifiability, as many graphically unidentifiable relationships can be identified.'
 weight: 1
 profile: false
 ---